Skip to content

 • inspecting bodywork, roofs and under-carriages for wear and tear or damage

-• doing regular checks on systems like brakes and couplings
+• regularly checking systems like brakes and couplings

-For most tasks you would use different hand and power tools, including welding equipment.
-You’d follow technical plans drawn up by senior technicians or engineers.
+For most tasks you'll use different hand and power tools, including welding equipment.
+You’ll follow technical plans drawn up by senior technicians or engineers.

 Green job